material-motion/material-motion/concepts/runtimes.md

 ### External activity

 Executors often depend on external systems to fulfill their Plans.
-An Executor is responsible for informing the Runtime of two events:
+An Executor is therefor responsible for informing the Runtime of two events:

 - When external activity begins.
 - When external activity ends.